 Anna lives in Vancouver and has a Bachelor of Arts (International Relations) from the University of British Columbia.

-Starting as a researcher in BC Government Caucus in 2011, Sam quickly became a key advisor to Premier Christy Clark, serving as the Premier’s Press Secretary between July 2013 and February 2016.
-In that role, Sam provided daily communications advice to BC’s Premier on everything from public policy issues to front page news stories.
+Prior to his time at Kirk & Co., Sam was a key advisor to former Premier Christy Clark, serving as her Press Secretary between July 2013 and February 2016.
+In that role, Sam provided daily communications advice to B.C.’s Premier on public policy issues and breaking news stories.

-Sam was born and raised in Calgary, Sam moved to B.C. in 2004 for university and is proud to call Vancouver home.
-He has Master of Arts (Political Science) from Queen’s University and a Bachelor of Arts (First Class Honours) in Political Science from Simon Fraser University.
+Born and raised in Calgary, Sam moved to B.C. in 2004 for university and is proud to call Vancouver home.
+He has a Master of Arts (Political Science) from Queen’s University and a Bachelor of Arts (First Class Honours) in Political Science from Simon Fraser University.

 Senior Manager, Client Services